CIG-UCL/dtitk/addons/IntraSubjGrpAlign/README.md

 ## Input

-The script takes as input ...
+The matlab function takes as input ...

 ## Output